NikolaiPonomarev/GEOS_Chem_inversion_analysis/README.md

 - **`State_vector_analysis.py`**
   Computes statistics for prior and posterior state vectors and their uncertainties from inversion experiments.
 Allows comparisons of DOFS and prior/post.
 PR, prior/post. uncertainties.

+- **`Cost_function.py`**
+  Computes the value of the inversion cost function before and after data assimilation, as well as posterior chi2 values.